 Members of the Local Pension Board are required by the relevant regulations to maintain a level of knowledge and understanding sufficient for them to carry out the functions of their role.
-A similar requirement is proposed for Authority members, although it is not clear when the relevant regulations will come into force.
+A similar requirement is proposed for Authority members, likely to be come into force in the next year.

-In both cases the Pensions Regulator's new General Code defines requirements for the maintenance of knowledge and understanding by those involved in the "governing body" of a pension fund.
-This Learning & Development strategy reflects the requirements of the Code, and the Authority will be required to monitor and report upon compliance with the Code at both an individual member level and collectively.
+In both cases, the Pensions Regulator's General Code of Practice (the Code) defines requirements for the maintenance of knowledge and understanding by those involved in the "governing body" of a pension fund.
+This Learning & Development strategy reflects the requirements of the Code and the Authority will be required to monitor and report upon compliance with the Code at both an individual member level and collectively.
 The Regulator indicates that members of the "governing body" can be expected to undertake between 15 and 25 hours of learning activity each year.